Puget Sound Starts Here

-City of Bothell is working with hundreds of organizations across Puget Sound to challenge you to do at least one simple action that helps keep the Puget Sound healthy.
+City of Bothell is working with hundreds of organizations across Puget Sound to challenge you to do at least one simple action that helps keep Puget Sound healthy.
 What will you do?

-What do you mean by "Puget Sound Starts Here?"
+What does "Puget Sound Starts Here" mean?

 First, a bit about the rain.